 See If the DNP Is a Good Fit

-Get to know some of the gifted professors who teach doctoral candidates in the DNP program.
+Get to know the gifted professors who teach doctoral candidates in the DNP program.

 Meet Our Remarkable Faculty

-Doctoral students participate in a rigorous five-semester academic program of study.
+Doctoral students participate in a rigorous academic program of study.

 DNP Nurse Anesthesia Specialty

-Kaiser Permanente School of Anesthesia admitted their first cohort of post-baccalaureate-to-DNP nurse anesthesia students who will graduate in summer 2021.
-Thirty-three registered nurses are admitted each year to this nine-semester intensive program.
-To learn more about the requirements for the DNP nurse anesthesia degree, see below.
+The DNP Nurse Anesthesia program is offered in partnership with the Kaiser Permanente School of Anesthesia (KPSA).
+Thirty-five registered nurses are admitted each year to this nine-semester intensive program.
+To learn more about the requirements for the post-baccalaureate-to-DNP program in nurse anesthesia, visit the

 Sandra J. Hinkson, administrative assistant, at the Kaiser Permanente School of Anesthesia.